operasoftware/devopera/articles/_posts/2014-06-10-css-will-change-property.md

 ---
-title: Everything You Need To Know About The CSS `will-change` Property
+title: Everything You Need to Know About the CSS `will-change` Property
 authors:
 - sara-soueidan
-intro: 'CSS will-change is a new property that allows you to let a browser know ahead of time that an element may change, so that it can make any preparatory optimisations.
+intro: 'CSS `will-change` is a new property that allows you to let a browser know ahead of time that an element may change, so that it can make any preparatory optimisations.
 Sara Soueidan shows you how to put an end to cargo-cult hacks, and speed up your animations.'
 tags:
 - css
 - javascript